Bab Al-Hara

-Bab Al-Hara (باب الحارة; "The Neighbourhood's Gate") is one of the most popular television series in the Arab world, reportedly watched by millions of people in the Arab world.
+Bab Al-Hara (باب الحارة; "The Neighbourhood's Gate") is a Syrian drama television series. one of the most popular television series in the Arab world, reportedly watched by millions of people in the Arab world.
 The series chronicles the daily happenings and family dramas in a neighborhood in Damascus, Syria in the inter-war period under French rule when the local population yearned for independence.
-The appeal is cross-generational, and viewers include Muslims, Christians, Druze and Jews from Arab countries, the show was a huge success in the Arab World so MBC managed to renew it for a second season.
-The series' second season was even a bigger success, and the finale was watched by over a 50 million viewers around the Arab World.
+The appeal is cross-generational, and viewers include Muslims, Christians, Druze and Jews from Arab countries.
+The show was a huge success in the Arab World, so MBC managed to renew it for a second season.
+The series' second season was even a bigger success, and the finale was watched by over 50 million viewers around the Arab World.
 It was renewed for 10 more seasons.

 The show announced its cancellation due to a long run of seasons.
 The series made a comeback in Ramadan 2014, with season 6.
 It has been proposed that it be filmed in Dubai on film sets, but many Syrians protested against this as it removes the Bab Al Hara sensation.
 The sixth season premiered in Ramadan 2014 on MBC HD Channels and received mixed reviews.

 Overview

 Bab Al-Hara aired during Ramadan and forms part of the emerging modern tradition of the Ramadan soap opera.
 The Arab satellite channels broadcast special programming every night during Ramadan to try to capture audiences from among the families who have gathered together to eat and break the fast.

 Directed by Bassam al-Mulla and broadcast on MBC, the first installment of the series, comprising 31 episodes, aired during Ramadan in 2006 and enjoyed broad viewership and a positive reception.
 The second installment, entitled Bab al-Hara 2, was highly anticipated, receiving even wider acclaim in Ramadan of 2007.
-A third installment to be aired in Ramadan of 2008 was officially announced on al-Arabiya channel in October 2007, and will focus on the post-marriage lives of the children of Abu Issam, the local doctor and barber.
+A third installment to be aired in Ramadan of 2008 was officially announced on al-Arabiya channel in October 2007, and focused on the post-marriage lives of the children of Abu Issam, the local doctor and barber.

 Like many of the most recent popular Arabic series, Bab al-Hara is a Syrian production, financed by the Gulf-state satellite channels.
 It reflects a new trend representing the shift of Arabic media dominance away from the Egyptians to the Syrians.

-Two more Bab al-Hara seasons were aired in Ramadan 2009 and 2010, Bab al-Hara 4 and 5 were produced directly after each other just like Bab al-Hara 1 and 2.
+Two more Bab al-Hara seasons were aired in Ramadan 2009 and 2010.
+Bab al-Hara 4 and 5 were produced directly after each other just like Bab al-Hara 1 and 2.
 This was announced just after airing 10 episodes of Bab al-Hara 3 after realizing that Bab al-Hara 3 was able to keep its audience and not decline in ratings.
 It is obvious that MBC will be the channel to broadcast the series during the next 2 years, although this year they did give the rights to Libya Al-Shababiya (Libya Youth Channel) to broadcast Bab al-Hara 3 at the same time of airing it in MBC.